openclimatedata/global-carbon-budget/doc/ocean-sink.md

 ##### Data products used to evaluate the results:

+Note: the data products include a pre-industrial steady state source of CO2 (of about 0.45 GtC/yr) and therefore are not directly comparable with the ocean model results

 ##### Landschützer:

 Landschützer P, Gruber N, Bakker DCE, Schuster U (2014) Recent variability of the global ocean carbon sink.
 Global Biogeochemical Cycles.